Show All Answers

-Before doing this, we would close 3M Cloud Library on your computer (to keep it out of the way) AND delete the copy of the ebook(s) from your Nook.
+Before doing this, close Cloud Library on your computer (to keep it out of the way) AND delete the copy of the ebook(s) from your Nook.
 You can transfer a fresh copy after the fix.

 1. Go to the Adobe Digital Editions download page.
 Download & install the proper version for your computer (Windows or Mac).
 2. When ADE is installed, open it.
-The software will see that you are already using Adobe security on 3M and match it.
+The software will see that you are already using Adobe security on Cloud Library and match it.
 3. Plug your Nook into the computer.
 ADE will recognize it and show the name of your Nook under "Devices" on the left side.4.
 ADE may have automatically updated Adobe security on the Nook when it recognized the device, but check by: -Click the name of your Nook (under Devices) once to select it. -Click the gear icon for the Devices area. -This shows a menu.
 Select "Authorize device."
 If you cannot click this, then ADE did automatically update the device.
 If you can click it, doing so finishes the setup.

 You may now close Adobe Digital Editions, reopen Cloud Library, and transfer a new copy of the book to your Nook.

 Note: if you fully downloaded the book into Adobe Digital Editions on your computer, the app MUST be using the same Adobe ID as your Adobe Digital Editions for this to work.
 You do not need to worry about this if you just checked out the book but did not fully download.

 Freading - ReDownload Book-On your device, go to the Freading site (http://kslib.freading.com ) and login with your Kansas Library eCard. -Go to "My Downloads."
 This is your checkout history.-Tap the 'redownload' link for the book.
 Your browser should prompt you to open the book in the ereader app, confirm this.